HL7/fhir-pacio-adi/input/pagecontent/system_use_cases.md

 In Use Case 4, the process is started by a person wanting to update previously created advance directive information.
 The precondition for the process is that the Content Creator and Content Custodian systems are able to associate a new version of the ADI information and/or document(s) as active and possess the ability to mark prior ADI information and/or document(s) version as inactive.

-* First, the person creates an updated version of their advance directive information which is stored in a Content Custodian system responsible for information exchange, using the same setID identifier as the replaced document and with status = “current”, relatesTo.code = “replaces”, and relatesTo.target –> prior version.
+* First, The person consents to share updated AD information.
+The person creates an updated version of their advance directive information which is stored in a Content Custodian system responsible for information exchange, using the same setID identifier as the replaced document and with status = “current”, relatesTo.code = “replaces”, and relatesTo.target –> prior version.
-* Then, the prior version of AD information documentReference.status is changed to superseded.
+* Then, the DocumentReference for the prior version of AD information is updated so that its documentReference.status is changed to superseded.
-* Finally, the person consents to share updated AD information.
-At the end of the process, the updated version is now the current active version and prior version is inactive and a relationship to the prior version of AD Info is maintained through DocumentReference.relatesTo.code (replaces).
+* At the end of the process, the `DocumentReference` for the updated version of the document has a status of *current* and the the DocumentReference for the previous version of the document is a status of *superceded*.
+The relationship between the new and previous version of the document is preserved through the current `DocumentReference` `relatesTo.code` (*replaces*).

+It is the responsibility of the Content Custodian of the AD documents to maintain versioning of AD documents.

 **Note:** FHIR Resource versioning is only used for error corrections.